 For a hotel at the more economical end of the market, the Central Palace Madrid certainly has an upscale setting – opposite the Palacio Real and overlooking Plaza de Oriente.
 Many of the guest rooms face the square, with views of the palace, and feature a style that borders on the palatial.
 Breakfast is served daily in the Café de Oriente’s opulent surrounds, which also has a palace-view terrace.

-When booking accommodation in Spain, the first rule of thumb is not to confuse an hostal with a hostel – the Spanish term hostal refers to cheap hotels or guest houses.
-Hostal El Carmen is ideal for those who want to stay right in the city centre.
-It’s situated on Madrid’s renowned Gran Vía, right in front of Callao, one of Madrid’s main squares (and only a short walk away from the busy shopping area of Calle Princesa), so you will quickly find yourself immersed in the heart of the city.
-There are single, double and triple rooms, which are minimalist and modern, with sleek private bathrooms and flat-screen televisions.
-The hostal also boasts a rooftop bar, so you can enjoy breakfast or drinks overlooking the city.
+When booking Spanish cheap hotels, the first rule of thumb is not to confuse a hostal with a hostel – the local hostal refers to cheaper hotels or guesthouses.
+Hostal El Carmen is ideal for those who want to stay in the city centre.
+It sits on the Gran Vía, right in front of the popular Callao Square, which is only a short walk from the busy shopping area of Calle de la Princesa.
+There are single, double and triple rooms; they’re minimalist and modern in style and feature sleek private bathrooms and flat-screen televisions.
+The hostal also has a rooftop bar, where you can enjoy breakfast or drinks overlooking the city.

 Within a former textile warehouse, the Mayerling Hotel is a stylish, 22-bedroom property in the city centre.
 The chic, industrial-style interiors are reason enough to stay.
 Every single, double and triple room offers a private, modern bathroom and air conditioning for the hot summer months.
 For a small fee, you can enjoy a breakfast buffet in the canteen-style dining room.
 If you are looking for a bar popular with young Madrileños, try Sala Equis, a converted adult cinema a short stroll from the hotel.
 You’ll also find Puerta del Sol, Plaza Mayor and Gran Vía within walking distance.